amie-tf/image-processing-tf/README.md

 # Image Processing Service

+This is a serverless solution that uses the Google Cloud Vision API to process images, and is deployed with Terraform Cloud.
 ![Architecture diagram](architecture.png)
-A serverless solution to process images that is built from Google Cloud services and deployed with Terraform Cloud

 ## Deployment Steps [Demo Only]: